 Dilatation by Ureteric Catheterization.-As before stated, the passage of a single bougie or catheter for diagnosis is often enough to dislodge a small or recently impacted stone, and to cause its passage within a few hours or days.
 Catheters may, however, be left in the ureter indefinitely.
-Crowell by this method combined with the injection of antispasmodics and analgesics through the catheter induced the descent in all but 7 of 140 consecutive cases.
+Bugbee by catheterization alone claimed success in 326 patients out of a total of 347, and Crowell, by this method combined with the injection of antispasmodics and analgesics through the catheter, induced the descent in all but 7 of 140 consecutive cases.
 Failure to make the catheter pass the stone is very rare if the ureter is first anæsthetized with one of the derivatives of cocaine, which eliminates spasm and pain.
 The catheter is left in situ for twenty-four or forty-eight hours, the urine passing through its lumen.
-Generally twelve hours will suffice to promote the expulsion of the stone, which, however, is then associated with severe colic.
-If the catheters remain in position for forty-eight hours or more, the descent is painless, or practically so.